PacificBiosciences/paraphase/docs/SMN1_SMN2.md

 In this example, Paraphase assembles one SMN1 haplotype and two SMN2 haplotypes.
 The depth of `smn1hap1` suggests that it is present in two copies, so Paraphase infers that there are two copies of SMN1 (their haplotype sequences are identical).
 Note that the majority of the `Unassigned` reads are "unassigned" because they do not overlap any polymorphic site.

-For more examples, IGV session files for 107 Coriell samples can be downloaded from [here](https://github.com/xiao-chen-xc/SMN_phased_data).
+For more examples on SMN1/SMN2, IGV session files for 107 Coriell samples can be downloaded from [here](https://github.com/xiao-chen-xc/SMN_phased_data).